shubhangivspatil/My_Repo/README.md

 **Project-01**

- **YouTube Data Harvesting and Warehousing using SQL and Streamlit**
+ **YouTube Data Harvesting and Warehousing using SQL,Streamlit and MongoDB**

  Overview
 This project creates a Streamlit application to access, analyze, and manage data from multiple YouTube channels.
 Users can retrieve data via the YouTube API, store it in a SQL database, and perform complex queries to generate insights.